 Chromium 15 %

 As a Powder Metallurgy tool steel, you get a blend of impressive wear resistance and edge retention plus excellent corrosion resistant due to high levels of chromium.
-We harden CPM 20-CV to 60-61 HRC resulting in a blade that has an excellent edge holding ability as well as one tough steel.
+A blade that has an excellent edge holding ability as well as one tough steel.
 We recommend this steel for hard use.